Raven is Thankful For A Fresh Start

 One of Raven’s course highlights was preparing Indigenous cuisine at our Country Food Feast.
 With a laugh, she recalls struggling at first with an ulu, a knife traditionally used by the Inuit, as she prepared some arctic char.

 Raven is Ojibwe, from Whitesand First Nation, so cooking for the vulnerable Indigenous community was not only especially meaningful, but also one of her culinary career goals.
 In fact, she completed her work placement with Larga Baffin, a local medical boarding home for those travelling from Nunavut for medical services.
-After which, she was hired on with the Chef Ric’s team!
+After this, she was hired on with the Chef Ric’s team!

 “I’ve been given the opportunity to find stability for my children, and for that, I’m so thankful.”